PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Related works and contributions

 \subsection{Organization}

-The rest of the paper is organized as follows: In section 2, we provide a brief review of PINNs and the concept of adversary attack.
-In section 3, we propose the adversarial training scheme.
-In section 4, we conduct several numerical experiments to demonstrate the effectiveness AT-PINN.
-Finally, in section 5, we provide conclusions and discussions on further works.
+The rest of the paper is organized as follows: In section 2, we provide a brief review of PINNs and the concept of adversary attacks.
+In section 3, we propose the white-box adversarial attack refinement scheme.
+In section 4, we prove that the adversarial attack is more beneficial than pure random walk in locating high-residual regions and give an upper bound for the generalization error of the model under WbAR.
+In section 5, we conduct several numerical experiments to demonstrate the effectiveness WbAR.
+Finally, in section 6, we provide conclusions and discussions on further works.